M1ndo/PrNdOwN/README.md

 ## Features ##
 - Multi Video Platform Downloader
-- Download From Pornhub-XNXX-Youtube etc.
+- Download From Youtube - Soundcloud - Twitter - PH - Erotic Sites etc.
 - HD Quality (depends on video(s) resolution)
-- CUSTOM SETTINS (Change Your Prefered Quality In config src/download.py)
+- Multiple Qualities (4k - 1080p - 720p - 480p .. etc)
-- Fast Downloading Speed
+- Fast Downloading Speed (Again Depends On Your Bandwidth Speed)
-- Supports Proxy Through SOCKS (You Might Get Slow Speed While Downloading)
+- Supports Proxy Through SOCKS/Http (You Might Get Slow Speed While Downloading)
 - Download Multiple Choices (Playlist,audio Playlist, Video, No Playlist...)
 - Having Fun :star:
+## Upcoming Feature ( PrNdOwN - 9x1)
+- A Custom Configuration File
+- Setup Your Prevered Quality And Download Location With Some Other Options For Fast And Easy Download
+- No More Option Selection And Waste Of Time ( This is optional , you can still get selection options if u want to)
+- Command Line Arguments Support

 ## Author: ybenel